$OIDC^2$: Open Identity Certification with OpenID Connect: OIDC²: Open Identity Certification with oidc

-We introduce the ICT, which addresses the end-to-end authentication use case.
-The ICT contains the Client's verified public key $K^+_C$, an application-specific Scope, an expiration date, and a unique identifier of the EU's SSO identity.
-It may also contain other claims about the user which are not necessarily verified by the OP.
+We introduce the \ac{ict}, which addresses the \ac{e2e} authentication use case.
+The \ac{ict} contains the Client's verified public key $K^+_C$, an application-specific Scope, an expiration date, and a unique identifier of the \ac{eu}'s \ac{sso} identity.
+It may also contain other claims about the user which are not necessarily verified by the \ac{op}.

-\subsection{ICT Request}
+\subsection{\ac{ict} Request}